soumyajit4419/Blogging_website/README.md

 - Clone this repo.
 - `npm install` to install all required dependencies
-- Install MongoDB Compass  and connect to localhost.
+- Install MongoDB Compass  and connect to localhost.(Create database Posts).
 - `npm start` to start the local server

 # Code Overview